The monodromy of unit-root $F$-isocrystals with geometric origin: Introduction

-and let $s_n$ denote the largest upper numbering ramification break of the extension $F_n/F$. \begin{definition} We say that $\rho$ has finite monodromy if the image of the inertia subgroup of $G_F$ has finite image.
-Let $r$ be a positive rational number.
-We say that $\rho$ has $r$-log-bounded monodromy if there exists $c$ such that
+\begin{definition} We say that $\rho$ has \emph{finite monodromy} if the image of the inertia subgroup of $G_F$ is finite.
+For $r> 0$, we say that $\rho$ has $r$-\emph{bounded monodromy} if there exists a positive rational number $c$ such that